Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 Can neuropathy be reversed?

 It depends on the cause and severity.
-Neuropathy caused by nutritional deficiencies can often be improved significantly once the deficiency is corrected.
+Neuropathy from nutritional deficiencies can often improve significantly once the deficiency is corrected.
 Diabetic neuropathy may be partially reversed, especially with early intervention.
-In many cases, even when nerves can’t be fully restored, their function can be substantially improved — meaning less pain, better sensation, and improved quality of life.
-The key is starting treatment before nerve damage becomes permanent.
+In many cases, even when nerves can’t be fully restored, their function can be substantially improved — less pain, better sensation, better quality of life.
+Independent biopsy analysis has documented real nerve fiber regrowth with this approach.
+The key is starting before damage becomes permanent.

 How is your neuropathy treatment different from what my doctor offers?

 Most physicians manage neuropathy with medications — gabapentin, pregabalin, or duloxetine.
-These drugs reduce pain signals but don’t address the underlying nerve dysfunction.
-Our approach targets the nerve itself through advanced electrotherapy, neuromodulation, and supportive treatments that work to restore proper nerve function.
-We’re trying to fix the problem, not just turn down the volume on the symptoms.
+Those reduce pain signals but don’t address the underlying nerve dysfunction.
+Our approach targets the nerve itself — its voltage, its energy production, its ability to communicate — through high-frequency electrotonic therapy, neuromodulation, bioelectric recovery, and the foundation work that makes it hold.
+We’re trying to fix the problem, not just turn down the volume on the symptom.

 Does neuropathy treatment hurt?

 No. Our treatments are comfortable and well-tolerated.
-High-frequency electrotherapy produces a warm, gentle sensation.
-Stimpod neuromodulation feels like light tapping or pulsing.
-SoftWave therapy involves mild pressure.
-Acupuncture uses very thin needles that most patients barely feel.
+The electrotonic and neuromodulation sessions produce a warm, gentle pulsing or light-tapping sensation.
+SoftWave involves mild pressure.
+Acupuncture uses very thin needles most patients barely feel.
 Many patients find the treatments relaxing.

 How long before I notice improvement?

-Response varies by individual and the type and severity of neuropathy.
-Some patients notice changes within the first few sessions — reduced burning, better sensation, less pain at night.
-Others require 3–4 weeks before noticeable improvement begins.
-In my experience, most patients who are going to respond see meaningful improvement within the first 6–8 weeks of consistent treatment.
+It varies by individual and by the type and severity of neuropathy.
+Some patients notice changes within the first few sessions — less burning, better sensation, less pain at night.
+Others need 3–4 weeks before noticeable improvement begins.
+Most patients who are going to respond see meaningful improvement within the first 6–8 weeks of consistent treatment.

 Is neuropathy treatment covered by insurance?